 To proceed to the next step, click Continue to Step 3.

-Step 3: Map Incoming WooCommerce Data
+Step 3: Map Incoming Data to WooCommerce Product Fields

 The Drag & Drop interface appears now, where you build the import template used to import WooCommerce products.
 To map the required fields, drag and drop the data elements from the right panel to their appropriate import field on the left.